1839 Whig National Convention: Maps

-Vice presidential nominee
+Vice presidential nomination

+Candidates

 Because Harrison (born in Virginia) was considered a Northerner (as a resident of Ohio), the Whigs needed to balance the ticket with a Southerner.
 They also sought a Clay supporter to help unite the party.
 After being turned down by several potential candidates, including John J. Crittenden, John Bell, and Willie Person Mangum, the convention finally found its Southerner who had faithfully supported Clay and would accept: former Senator John Tyler.
 Tyler was well known to the delegates, having previously been the running mate of Hugh Lawson White and Willie Person Mangum during the four-way Whig campaign of 1836.
 He was easily nominated on the first ballot.